-The 19 provinces of northeastern Thailand are collectively called Isan (e-sahn) and account for roughly one-third of the country's landmass, and a third of the population.
-Bordered by Laos to the north and east (along the Mekong) and by Cambodia to the south, the region suffers from a stagnant rural economy.
-Life is hard on the scorched plains of Isan, but the friendly people of this region welcome travelers warmly -- you'll experience something along the lines of America's southern hospitality.
-There are a few tourist attractions, mostly off the beaten track, including some important archaeological sites (mostly dating from the Khmer period), lovely river towns, finely made crafts, and fiery food.
+advertisementThe 20 provinces of northeastern Thailand are collectively called Isan (e-sahn) and account for roughly one-third of the country's landmass, and a third of the population.
+Bordered by Laos to the north and east (along the Mekong) and by Cambodia to the south, the area resembles Laos and is quite distinct from mainstream Thai culture (many joke about Prathet Isan, or “the Nation of Isan,” for its unique culture, and stubbornly snail-like pace).
+Life can hard on the scorched plains of Isan, but the friendly people of this region welcome travelers warmly—you'll experience something along the lines of America's southern hospitality.
+There are lovely river towns, finely made crafts, and fiery food.
 The areas in the far north and along the Mekong are particularly worth the trip.

 That being said, Isan doesn’t get the tourist numbers that other parts of the country get; most of its towns are small with little nightlife.
 However, the tides are beginning to shift as more decide to visit the region’s important archaeological sites (from the Khmer period) and try its famous local cuisine.
 A fresh crop of riverside retreats and boutique hotels, run by media-savvy thirtysomethings, represent a new wave of entrepreneurs looking to entice tourists and backpackers who are on the hunt for “the new Chiang Mai”, and a glimpse into laid-back and authentic Thailand.
 Most importantly, budget airlines just recently began offering daily flights from Bangkok across the region making it easier than ever before to get here.